imperiutx/simpleblog/README.md

 In this project I'll try to use pure Golang, golang html/template, SQLC, and HTMX to create a simple blog

+Special thanks to Microsoft's Copilot and Google's Gemini for helping me during building the project.
+Especially while building the front-end.

 {
 	"username": "rootadmin",
 	"password": "ultimatesecret",